-From 1 February 2020, the UK will no longer be a member of the European Union (EU).
-The British government and the EU have agreed an 11-month implementation period to start immediately, during which our future relationship will be negotiated.
+Since 1 February 2020, the UK has no longer been a member of the European Union (EU).
+Since then, the British government and the EU have been negotiating our future relationship during the agreed 11-month implementation period.

-During this implementation period, which is due to end on 31 December 2020, the free movement of goods, people, services and financial payments between the UK and the EU will continue as they have done before.
+The Free Trade Agreement will be confirmed by the UK’s Houses of Parliament and the European Commission before 31 December 2020.
+Until 1 January 2021, the free movement of goods, people, services and financial payments between the UK and the EU will continue as they have done before.

-As part of our planning for life outside of the EU and the implementation period, we’re making sure the government fully understand our lifesaving work and explore potential opportunities which could help support the stem cell registry, further champion clinical trials and improve services.
+As part of our planning for life outside of the EU, and the implementation of the new Free Trade Agreement, we’re continuing to make sure the government fully understands our lifesaving work and continuing to explore potential opportunities which could help support the stem cell registry, further champion clinical trials and improve services.

-We don’t think there is any reason for patients that are waiting for or recovering from a stem cell transplant to worry.
-We will continue to work with UK transplant centres, regulators and international partners to make sure the interests of patients are safeguarded.
+As we move into 2021, we will continue to work with UK transplant centres, regulators and international partners to make sure the interests of patients are safeguarded as we meet any new requirements.
 We have addressed some of the most pressing questions that we think patients might have about Brexit below.

 Until the end of 2020, the UK will continue to follow EU rules including those relating to how human tissues and cells are collected, prepared, stored and transported internationally.
 This includes continuing to meet all EU safety and quality standards.
 This means there will be no impact on our ability to efficiently transport donated cells around the world.

-Supplies of medicines and medical products from the EU will continue under the same customs rules during the implementation period, as they have done before.
-We will continue to communicate with Transplant Centres, Consultants and the NHS in the event of any shortages unrelated to the UK’s departure from the EU.
+Supplies of medicines and medical products from the EU will continue under the rules agreed in the new Free Trade Agreement.
+We will continue to communicate with Transplant Centres, Consultants and the NHS to ensure access to all necessary medical supplies continue as normal.

-As the UK’s future relationship with the EU is being negotiated, we will emphasise the need for continued undisrupted, equitable access to medicines and medical products.
+As Free Trade Agreement with the EU is being implemented, we will continue to emphasise the need for continued undisrupted, equitable access to medicines and medical products.

 Until the end of 2020, UK research institutions and scientists will be able to access research funding from the European Commission.
 Funding programmes such as Horizon 2020 support projects across the UK with a recent analysis stating over half of all international funding for UK health research came from the European Commission.